 How do you become an apologist?
 Pray for the Lord’s help and study your Bible.
 Know what it says.
-Your best defense for the hope that is in you will always come from the Scriptures.
+Your best defense for the Christian faith and the hope that is in you will always come from the Scriptures.
 You may not study various debating techniques or logical fallacies or be an expert on the world’s religions or cults, but you can know what the Bible says.
 With this knowledge, you can equip your children.
 And honestly, you might need to defend your faith to them!
 A ten year old can have some tough questions!

 You can also gain from reading original material from the groups or individuals you are studying.
 It’s one thing to read what someone says about a particular group or teacher.
 It is another thing altogether to read it directly from the source.
 Doing so is good and fair research, and contrasting what you find with your own beliefs and the Bible is a good exercise that can sharpen your faith.

 1. Ground your children in the Bible.
 This is not purely for the sake of apologetics.
 It is done because we love our children and want them to know God and know Him correctly.
 This can be done in many ways.
 While church and Sunday School are good sources, it may not be best to rely solely on them.
-Preaching is often not geared towards children and my children sometimes complained that Sunday School was repetitive and/or light.
+Preaching is often not geared towards children and my children sometimes complained that Sunday School was repetitive and/or too light on substance.
 Work hard to have Bible time together at home.
 It is true for children as much as it is for adults that knowing what the Bible actually says is at the heart of being a good apologist.

 2. Nurture within your children the ability to think for themselves and teach them how to find out the answers to questions they have.
 If someone had asked me what my biggest goals in homeschooling were, these would have been near the top of the list.
 These skills are important for many reasons in life and being able to give a defense for the hope that is in us is no exception.
 Children must learn how to think things through and how to find out what they do not know.
 In defending their faith, they’re going to need to be analytical, and they’re bound to come up against questions they don’t know the answers to.
 Teaching them how to find answers is a lot easier today than it was thirty years ago.
 Google and Siri see to that.
 Of course they still have to learn how to filter and process the results of any search.
 Teach them to ask for guidance from the Lord in their studies and to rely on Him for all their work.

 3. Teach your children to test everything, even you!
 Discernment and apologetics go hand in hand.
-It is so important that our children grow up with some sort of firewall that asks, “Wait?
-Is that true?”
+It is so important that our children grow up with some sort of firewall that asks, “Wait, is that true?”
 Again, this is important for so many situations in life, but it is critical in spiritual matters.
 Not asking means everything just comes in unchallenged.
 This could be dangerous even when sitting in a pew.
 Imagine if it was not done when exposed to contrary beliefs?
-In learning about and defending Christianity, they need to learn to ask “Is that true biblically?” of everyone; so they can discern truth from error with the help of the Holy Spirit.
+In learning about and defending Christianity, they need to learn to ask “Is that true biblically?” of everything, so they can better discern truth from error with the help of the Holy Spirit.
 Also, teaching them that it’s OK to question you about the things you say about God teaches them that they don’t have to and shouldn’t just accept whatever they hear.

 But when someone has answers for everything, that’s a red flag!
 We can’t know everything.
 We are finite creatures.
 Only our infinite God knows everything.
-Children need to become comfortable with not having all the answers and not have their faith crumble because of it.
+Children need to become comfortable with not having all the answers and learn that their faith doesn’t have to crumble because of it.
 If you don’t know the answer to something, take the opportunity to do some research together with your child.
-You can grow together to find the answers or become more informed about the different sides of the issue.
+You can grow together to find the answer or become more informed about the subject matter.

-5. Teach them that they don’t have to be afraid of challenges to the Bible or their faith.
+5. Teach your children that they don’t have to be afraid of challenges to the Bible or their faith.
 If they haven’t already, your children will learn that there are people in the world who disagree with them and who will challenge their Christian faith.
 Let them know there are ways to respond to these challenges.
 There is a defense or Peter would not have told us to be ready to make it.
 When we stand on the word, we can have confidence.

 8. Teach your children to examine beliefs, even their own, honestly and humbly.
 Being open minded when working with different beliefs is important.
 We don’t know everything and sometimes we need to adjust our views.
 Stubbornness and arrogance about our beliefs can keep us from making needed corrections.

 Here’s how it worked.
 I engaged them in conversations while pretending to be a person who held beliefs contrary to biblical Christianity.
 Sometimes I was an atheist.
-Other times I was a Jehovah Witness, Mormon, Muslim, humanist, evolutionist, etc. I tailored my questions about the Bible or Christianity to their knowledge level and pushed a little passed it.
+Other times I was a Jehovah’s Witness, Mormon, Muslim, humanist, evolutionist, etc. I tailored my questions about the Bible or Christianity to their knowledge level and pushed a little passed it.
 I wanted them to grow in confidence as they practiced giving good answers and sometimes feel what it was like to not have an answer.
 Of course, I would finish by providing any answers they didn’t have.

 If you would like to try this, pick something you know well and know your children have a decent grasp of.
 Perhaps you could be a person who believes that doing good works is the way to eternal life.
 Stay in character, state your case, ask questions, and see if they supply the correct Scriptures.
 To help them grow in another way, occasionally intentionally use logical fallacies or make other mistakes; so they can learn how to spot them and answer them.
 In different conversations, alter how open or resistant you are to persuasion.
 Help them when needed and make sure they clearly know when you are playing and when you have stopped.
 Remind them that we may plant, but God causes the growth.

 10. Never stop encouraging your children to be apologists.

 Even when they are grown you can encourage your children to pray for grace and guidance, to stay alert and discerning, to pray for the people they talk with, and to always be ready to make a defense for the hope that is in them.
 Lord willing, the foundation is solid; and they will continue to grow in faith to God’s glory.
-If we do this work well for our children, we can help build biblically stronger families and by extension, stronger churches for the future.
+If we do this work well with our children, it could lead to biblically stronger families and by extension, stronger churches for the future.